 Moving back from the fire, Rose waited patiently for Jane to say something.
 The look on the girl's face was heartbreaking as the girl had given up trying to hide her fear.

-"You're not alone Lady Jane," Rose said gently as she stepped closer to Jane.
+"You're not alone Lady Jane," Rose assured her as she stepped closer to Jane.
 The girl turned to Rose, her eyes wide.
-"You have me," Rose told her.
+"You have me," Rose promised.

 Jane opened her mouth to answer, but Ellen walked into the room drawing Jane's attention.
 "Ellen, has Lady Matilda been secured?"

 "Yes Jane," Ellen answered with a sorrowful expression.
 "So have we.
 The palace is surrounded by Mary's guards."